 In the field of speech-language pathology, pragmatic language refers to the social aspect of language, meaning using language with others.
-It sometimes falls under the umbrella of “social skills.”
-Having adequate pragmatic skills is extremely important for many reasons.
-At a deep level, we are social beings, meaning we were made to live in communities, and we thrive on forming connections with others through friendships, relationships, and more.
-This is also important because, especially as children, we are reliant on others to help us throughout our days.
+It is one of the five domains of language.
+Considering pragmatic skills is important for many reasons.
+Most individuals need to interact with others throughout the day.
+Children especially are reliant on others to help them throughout their days.
 A child needs to communicate to their caregivers their wants and needs, pains and weaknesses.
 As adults, we need to be able to communicate with doctors, bosses, co-workers, and friends.
-Without having sound pragmatic language skills, these daily tasks are severely affected.
+Impacted pragmatic language skills can affect these daily tasks.

 Sometimes, pragmatic language difficulties are hard to spot.
-Someone may seem like they are typically (socially) functioning, but they have trouble forming close friendships.
+Someone may get along with others but have trouble forming close friendships.
 They may have difficulty playing a team sport.
 Group projects may be difficult.
 Maintaining a job could be harder.
-They could be passed up on opportunities they are qualified for because someone else is more charismatic (i.e. has stronger social skills) than them.

-It is very typical of individuals with autism spectrum disorder (ASD) to present with pragmatic language weaknesses.
+It is very typical for autistic individuals, or individuals with autism spectrum disorder (ASD), to present with pragmatic language difficulties.
 Other individuals who may have pragmatic language deficits include those with intellectual disabilities, developmental disabilities, learning disabilities, and brain injuries.

 |0-6 months||Follows movement with eyes